 There are three types of travellers that pass through the ancient Inca Village called Ollantaytambo: Those who are on their way to visit this majestic UNESCO World Heritage site, Machu Picchu, those who are starting the Short Inca Trail or those ending their Sacred Valley Tour.
 However, it is also an authentic quaint Inca Village to stay a day or two that is fun to just explore, and enjoy some really nice restaurants.
-Do not miss the absolutely incredible Inca ruins that dominates the town.
+Do not miss the absolutely incredible nearby Inca ruins that dominate the town.

 Ollantaytambo is a two hour drive from Cusco through the beautiful Sacred Valley of the Incas with its high peaked mountains and gorgeous valleys.
 During the growing season for Choclo (Inca corn) you will see miles of fields of growing corn.
 Besides potatoes, choclo is the second most important crop in the Cusco region.
 You will also pass through various small villages or towns.
 Do not forget to stop and check out the many stands selling local handicrafts.